aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/01-intellij-idea.md

 Using the JVM, you can create bytecode using JVM, and that bytecode can run on any machine that has the JVM.

+Kotlin is fully interoperable with Java, which means Kotlin works great with all existing Java [source code](https://hyperskill.org/learn/step/4350 "In Kotlin, a source code is a set of instructions and statements written in the Kotlin programming language. | These instructions are used to create programs, functions, and data structures.
+Source code can include various elements such as keywords, identifiers, expressions, blocks, and comments.
+Keywords are reserved words that have special meanings in the language, while identifiers are names given to variables, functions, and classes.
+Expressions are pieces of code that produce a single value, and blocks are groups of statements enclosed in curly braces.
+Comments are ignored by the compiler and are used to explain parts of the code.") and libraries.
+It also allows companies to make a gradual migration from Java to Kotlin because Java code can access Kotlin code, too.
+At the same time, developers can use Kotlin as the only language for their projects without Java at all.

 - The _JRE_ provides all the necessary built-in Java libraries and includes JVM
 - The _JDK_ includes JRE